 WHAT TOOLS CAN BUSINESS USE?

 Businesses are using a range of tools for Advocacy.
-These include CEO speeches, Op-eds, tweets and public statements; private representations to governments; Advertising; Participation in coalitions & withdrawing when appropriate from government panels & councils where participation is inconsistent with organizational values; signing petitions &/or encouraging employees and customers to sign petitions aligned with organizational positions.
+These include CEO speeches, Op-eds, tweets and public statements; private representations to governments; Advertising like programmatic advertising; Participation in coalitions & withdrawing when appropriate from government panels & councils where participation is inconsistent with organizational values; signing petitions &/or encouraging employees and customers to sign petitions aligned with organizational positions.

 Other Advocacy tools include promoting voter registration & civic action; threatening to withdraw business from specific regions with discriminatory laws/practices; Court action including supporting legal test cases; Agitating for legislative change; commissioning & publicizing White Papers &/or thought-leadership research on topical issues; & funding NGO campaigns.
 Some companies have consciously changed corporate practices to encourage other companies to follow suit: such as Peninsula Hotels committing to sustainable seafood (knowing this would influence other hotel chains around the world) or McDonald’s committing to cage free eggs, knowing this would shift the market place more broadly.

 One powerful example of CEO Advocacy in recent years is the annual letter to global companies from the founder and CEO of BlackRock – the world’s largest institutional investor.
 These have become increasingly urgent and insistent about the need for businesses to define their purpose and set long-term strategies which incorporate ESG (Environmental, Social, Governance) factors.

 GlobeScan has recently published a very helpful textual analysis of the Fink letters: